ericelliott/rtype/README.md

 ## About rtype

-* A way to document function signatures and datastructures that should look familiar to any JavaScript user.
+* Compiler-free type documentation.

 ## Why?

 Perhaps the most important part of API documentation is to quickly grasp the function signatures and data structures required to work with the API.
-There are existing standards for this stuff, including JSDoc, but in my opinion, the syntax is overly verbose, and a pain to maintain.
+There are existing standards for this stuff, but I don't like them, for various reasons.

-The TypeScript Interface is a very interesting idea, but is it possible to make it more intuitive?
+* JSDoc is too verbose, not intuitive, and painful to maintain.
+* TypeScript's structural types are very appealing, but currently somewhat difficult to integrate into workflows that don't have explicit support for it.

-I want a type syntax that is very clear to modern JavaScript developers (ES2015+).
+I want a type syntax that is very clear to modern JavaScript developers (ES2015+), that could potentially be used at runtime with simple utilities.

 ## What is an rtype?

 An rtype is a string that represents the type of a variable in JavaScript.

-Functions have a `Signature` which is represented by a string.
+Beyond the basic `Function` type, functions also have signatures, which are made up of parameter and return types.

 ## Reading Function Signatures